Global Stabilization for Causally Consistent Partial Replication: Introduction

-In terms of partial replication, there is some recent progress as well. {PRACTI} \cite{dahlin2006practi} implements a protocol that sends updates only to the servers that store the corresponding keys, but the metadata is still spread to all servers.
-In contrast, our algorithm only requires sending metadata attached with updates and heartbeats to a subset of servers necessary. {Saturn} \cite{bravo2017saturn} implements a tree-based metadata dissemination via a shared tree among the datacenters to provide both high throughput and data visibility.
+In terms of partial replication, there is some recent progress as well. {PRACTI} \cite{dahlin2006practi} implements a protocol that sends updates only to the servers that store the corresponding keys, but the metadata is still sent to all servers.
+In contrast, our algorithm only requires sending metadata to a necessary subset of servers. {Saturn} \cite{bravo2017saturn} implements tree-based metadata dissemination via a shared tree among the datacenters to provide both high throughput and data visibility.
 All updates between data centers are serialized and transmitted through the shared tree.
 Our algorithm does not require to maintain such shared tree topology for propagating metadata.
 Instead, our algorithm allows updates and metadata from one server to be sent to another server directly, without the extra cost of maintaining a shared tree topology among the servers.